tytydraco/yessleep/out/Dream_Files_Part_2.md

 “Oh Josiah what happened?”

-We both sit on the couch and she signals me to lay on her thighs.
+We both sit on the couch and she signals me to
+Lay next to her.
 I tell her the nightmare and was getting to the end of the story when I remembered what Traum had said.

 “Next time you see her, look at her hands.”